 Don’t leave just yet, because next up is the Nevis Bungy.
 Gulp.
 It’s a 134m, 8.5-second freefall from a glass-bottomed cabin suspended on wire over a canyon.
 You’ve been warned.

 By now, you’ve got your adrenaline boots well and truly on.
 So you’ll love the swing menu at Shotover Canyon Swing, a 15-minute drive from Queenstown.
 Plenty of time for breakfast before you swing 200m, with a 60m freefall, all while suspended 109m above the stunning Shotover River.
 Choose from the Chair Jump, Jump and Flip, Side Jump or even an Elvis Cutaway Jump and enjoy the ride.
-And while you’re there, why not try out their latest contraption, the Shotover Canyon Fox, designed to hurl you across the canyon in the most insane way possible.

 Now test your mettle at the original home of bungy jumping, Kawarau Gorge just outside of Queenstown towards the Gibbston Valley wine region (just saying).
 Jump the mere 43m Kawarau Bridge Bungy freefall solo or go tandem, strapped to a friend.
 Either way you’ll have an audience from the viewing deck, so make sure you smile on the way down.